 Note regarding methodology

-In this report, we included legislation introduced between December 15, 2021, when our last update stopped, and December 13, 2022.
-We also included legislation from our 2021 Reports that was still active this year.
+In this report, we included legislation introduced since the start of 2023 through May 3, 2023.
 The States United Democracy Center, Protect Democracy, and Law Forward worked together to analyze each proposal to determine whether it would — if adopted — materially increase the risk of election subversion, and to filter out those that we concluded did not meet that criterion.
-A complete list of the bills that fall within the scope of this Report are included as an Appendix in previous reports.
+A complete list of the bills that fall within the scope of this Report is included as an Appendix.

 - Defending the Rule of Law